If you sit at a desk all day and lead a sedentary lifestyle, you may have a posterior pelvic tilt.

-While a posterior pelvic tilt isn’t as common as an anterior pelvic tilt, it still affects a lot of people and can have some pretty serious consequences.
+While a posterior pelvic tilt isn’t as common as an Anterior pelvic tilt, it still affects a lot of people and can have some pretty serious consequences.

 What is Posterior Pelvic Tilt?